Jets Press Aviation

 The Bethpage Federal Credit Union New York Air Show at Jones Beach

-"The 2013 Bethpage Air Show celebrates its 10th Anniversary at Jones Beach State Park with an all star line up of civilian performers and the Royal Canadian CF-18.
+"The 2013 Bethpage Air Show celebrates its 10th Anniversary at Jones Beach State Park with an all star line up of civilian performers and the U.S. Navy Blue Angels.
 We

 look forward to bringing you the same caliber of show, so please keep checking this website for up to date information."